iremerdgn9/iremerdgn9/README.md

 ### Hi there, I'm İrem Erdoğan 😇👋

-- 📚 I am a Computer Engineering student at Karabuk University.
+- 📚 I am a new graduate of KBU Computer Engineering Department.
-- 🌱 I’m currently learning Web development and more Mobil application Flutter,Kotlin.
+- 🌱 I’m currently learning .Net development and more Mobil application Android(Java,Kotlin), Flutter.

 <!---
 👯 I’m looking to collaborate on ...